Skip to main content

 How Does Testosterone Therapy Affect Estrogen and Progesterone Levels?

-The is a web of metabolic conversions, and testosterone does not act in isolation.
+The endocrine system is a web of metabolic conversions, and testosterone does not act in isolation.
 A portion of administered testosterone will be converted into estradiol, the most potent form of estrogen, through a process called aromatization.
 This conversion is a critical mechanism to understand.

 For a postmenopausal woman with very low estrogen, this effect can be beneficial, contributing to bone health and alleviating some menopausal symptoms.
 In a perimenopausal woman, this conversion must be carefully monitored to maintain an optimal balance with progesterone.